 The souks (markets) are at the beating heart of Marrakech and are undoubtedly what this city is most famous for.
 You WILL get lost.
 But, it’s actually quite easy to find your way back to the Djemaa El Fna – you just might not end up in the same spot you started.
 You’ll get your bearings though and be able to make your way back to where you need to be.

-You don’t need to book a guide for a wander around the souks.
-However, if you think you’ll feel more comfortable with one, then it’s easy enough to find one via Tripadvisor, Viator, or your riad.
 Just keep in mind that guides will sometimes take you to shops or stalls where they will gain a commission for something you buy.
-The upside is that they will take you to places you might have missed if you were on your own (such as the community oven or the most instagrammable streets).
+Don’t feel obliged to purchase anything (unless you want to).
+The upside is that they will take you to places you might have missed if you were on your own (such as the community oven or the most Instagrammable streets).

 Stay in a Riad